Doing this every night can boost your immunity

 As part of the study, published in Sleep, they examined blood samples from 11 sets of identical twins with different sleep habits.
 This helped cancel out any inborn differences affecting sleep needs, as identical twins share nearly all their genetic information.

 One twin slept about an hour less per night than the other, on average.
 The results showed that the twins who slept less showed significantly less white blood cell activity than their sounder slumbering siblings, a telling sign of a weaker immune system.
 White blood cells fight illness, so if they’re not ready, willing and able when you need them to fight off germs, you’re more likely to get sick.

-“There is overwhelming evidence that lack of sleep can lead to many negative health effects,” says Dr. Sachin Dixit, an Advocate Medical Group family medicine physician on staff at Advocate South Suburban Hospital in Hazel Crest, Ill.
-“But, this study really makes clear how, and how much, sleep can affect people’s ability to fight off infection.”
+“There is overwhelming evidence that lack of sleep can lead to many negative health effects,” says Dr. Sachin Dixit, an Advocate Medical Group family medicine physician.
+“But, this study really makes clear how – and how much – sleep can affect people’s ability to fight off infection.”

 The other consequences of insufficient sleep, says the National Heart, Blood and Lung Institute, include increased risk of heart disease, kidney disease, high blood pressure, diabetes and stroke.
 Sleep deficiency also increases the risk of obesity, adds Dr. Dixit.

 Alarmingly, a Centers for Disease Control and Prevention (CDC) study shows that more than a third of American adults are not getting enough sleep on a regular basis.